Wizja Pogoda: History

 Initially, Wizja Pogoda was dividing the air time with National Geographic Channel and later with the Travel Channel.
 The program was broadcast from the morning until 1 pm (or until 2 pm when time-sharing with National Geographic Channel).

 The station was available on the digital platform Wizja TV.
+The channel was one of the few that made the switch to Cyfra+ upon its merger, but in April 2002, broadcasts ceased.